RI Freshwater Fisheries Updates & Frequently Asked Questions

 - Beach Pond is subject to Rhode Island trout regulations.

-- Peck Pond (Keach Pond) is located in a State Park and open.
+- Peck Pond (Keach Pond) is a trout-stocked pond located in a State Park.
+RI regulations apply.

 - Hazard Pond and Killingly Pond are open to fishing as there is no closed season.
 They are non-trout waters.

 - Wallum Lake is subject to Rhode Island Regulations.
 Massaschusetts does not have a closed season.

 Q. Is the boat ramp at Olney Pond available?
 Is there access to launch a kayak or canoe at Lincoln Wood's Olney Pond?